 After many years of being a decent skier, I had an incident where I tore my ACL, and I could not gather the courage or bravery to get back up.
 My sister could never get the hang of skiing, so lucky for me, I have an off-the-mountain buddy.

 Though we might not be spending the trip “shredding the gnar,” as the kids would call it, we’ve had so much fun taking up adventures of our own.

 Snowshoeing: This was a great time!
 We booked with All Seasons Adventures, and they provided all the equipment and offered a guide if we wanted one.

 Shopping: Main Street has a variety of shops and restaurants.
 Naturally, a great place to spend the day!

 Spa Day: We decided to be fancy one day and get a massage at The Spa at Hotel Park City.
-I definitely recommend booking in advance because massages are quite popular (especially for those who have actually been using their muscles on the mountain all day).
+I recommend booking in advance because massages are quite popular (especially for those who have been using their muscles on the mountain all day).

 Tubing: We took the whole family one day after the ski lifts closed over to go tubing at Woodward Park (formerly Gorgoza Park).
 Each session is about two hours, and it’s so much fun!
 Such a treat for the whole family – adults included.
-They do sell snacks and beverages on-site, so if you wanted some liquid courage, you could certainly find some.
+They sell snacks and beverages on-site, so if you wanted some liquid courage, you could find some.

 Photo by High West Distillery

 Park City Pro Tip: If you happen to be in Park City on Christmas Eve, head to the mountain’s base to watch as Santa, and his helpers ski down with lights!
 The Payday Lift has the best views to watch and usually has the Christmas tree up there too.